abdullin/viva-tools/README.md

 Switched from C# to pure Python for figuring out the rendering rules.
 Cairo+Pango are good enough and result in feedback cycle of less than a second (between hitting a shortcut and seeing an updated image).

 This also had an added benefit, that I could update the domain model directly in Python, while still keeping it connected to the actual data.

+Most of the work happens in [view.py](https://github.com/abdullin/viva-tools/blob/36759cd12b0bcfc2feae628d251a6a2a31086285/parser/view.py) (link points to the current commit).
+The output is an SVG file (vector graphics feels to be more suitable than raster for the task at hand).

 Next steps: